davidchatting/Approximate/README.md

 These values are extremely approximate and represent the highest values that might be achieved at these ranges. `rssiThreshold` can be defined numerically and if it is not set `setProximateDeviceHandler()` defaults to a value of `APPROXIMATE_PERSONAL_RSSI`.

-The callback function `onCloseByDevice()` receives both a pointer to a `Device` and a `Approximate::DeviceEvent` for each new observation - here the events `Approximate::ARRIVE` and `Approximate::DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out.
+The callback function `onCloseByDevice()` receives both a pointer to a `Device` and a `Approximate::DeviceEvent` for each new observation - here the events `Approximate::ARRIVE` and `Approximate::DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out and indicates state via the LED.
 MAC addresses are the primary way in which the Approximate library identifies network devices.

 There are four event types that a `DeviceHandler` will encounter: